 Highlights: Affectionate, Loyal, Sweet-natured.

-The Sanshu Inu is a Japanese dog breed developed in the early 1900’s (estimated 1912).
-They’re a cross between the Chinese Chow Chow, Aichi dog (ancient Japanese dog) and other Inus.
+The Sanshu Inu is a Japanese dog breed developed in the early 1900’s (estimated around 1912).
+They’re a cross between the Chinese Chow Chow, Aichi dog (ancient Japanese dog) and other Japanese Inus.

 Although they’re relatively popular in Japan, the Sanshu is extremely rare outside the country.
-They were bred to be excellent guard dogs and affectionate companions for Japanese families.
+As such, they were bred to be excellent guard dogs and affectionate companions for Japanese families.

-A Sanshu Inu looks very similar to an Akita or Shiba Inu, at least physically.
+The Sanshu Inu looks similar to an Akita or Shiba Inu, at least physically.
 They’re smaller than an Akita, but larger than a Shiba.
 Some claim that they look most similar to the Hokkaido Inu.

-They often form very close bonds with their family members and protect them at all cost.
-There’s a reason why they’re popular with families in Japan.
+They often form very close bonds with their family members and will protect them at all cost.
+After all, there’s a reason why they’re popular among families in Japan.

 5. Shikoku Inu